 Then there was the matter of Reuben.
 Reuben was Jacob's first-born son by Leah, the wife that was not loved as much as Rachel.
 Reuben would have inherited the blessings of the first born had he not committed an atrocious sin not long before the time of the story we are speaking about this morning.
 In Genesis 35: 21 it says, "Then Israel journeyed and pitched his tent beyond the tower of Eder."
 "And it happened, when Israel dwelt in that land, that Reuben went and lay with Bilhah his father's concubine; and Israel heard about it."

 How could Jacob give his blessing to one who had done such a thing?
-He could not trust him and something must be done.
-If you turn over to 1 Chronicles 5: 1 and we will read what Jacob did.
-Here we find an extensive genealogy of those descended from Jacob in relation to their being settled in the land in the time of David.
-And something very important is said about

-Reuben.
-"Now the sons of Reuben the firstborn of Israel--he was indeed the firstborn, but because he defiled his father's bed, his birthright was given to the sons of Joseph, the son of Israel, so that the genealogy is not listed according to the birthright; yet Judah prevailed over his brothers, and from him came a ruler, although the birthright was Joseph's."
-We see from this that Jacob could not pass on to Reuben the covenant blessings of the Messiah to such an unstable, immoral man as Reuben was.
+He could not trust him, and something had to be done.
+If you turn over to 1st Chronicles 5: 1, you will read what Jacob did.
+It says there - "Now the sons of Reuben the firstborn of Israel - he was indeed the firstborn, but because he defiled his father's bed, his birthright was given to the sons of Joseph, the son of Israel, so that the genealogy is not listed according to the birthright; yet Judah prevailed over his brothers, and from him came a ruler, although the birthright was Joseph's."

+So, we see from this that Jacob could not pass on to Reuben the covenant blessings of the Messiah; to such an unstable, immoral man as Reuben was.
 In Genesis 49: 3 and 4, Jacob says on his death bed, "Reuben, you are my firstborn, my might and the beginning of my strength, the excellency of dignity and the excellency of power."
-"Unstable as water, you shall not excel, because you went up to your father's bed; Then you defiled it--He went up to my couch."
+"Unstable as water, you shall not excel, because you went up to your father's bed; then you defiled it - He went up to my couch."
 He was disqualified from the rights of the first-born and Joseph was appointed the first born in his place.
-Joseph is a type of Christ who was "Lion of the tribe of Judah."
+Joseph is a type of Christ who was the "Lion of the tribe of Judah."
 We will read about Judah's immorality in our next chapter in the book of Genesis.
-And he is not worthy of the covenant blessings of the Messiah either.
+And we will see that he was not worthy of the covenant blessings of the Messiah either.

 But there was One who would conduct himself wisely and rightly in everything that he did.
 And He was from that tribe.
-He would do valiantly what pleased his Father in heaven.
-That was the Lord Jesus Christ who you should trust in this very day if you have not already done so.
+He would valiantly do all those things which pleased his Father in heaven.
+His name is the Lord Jesus Christ; the One whom you should trust in, this very day, if you have not already done so.
 "The Father has loved the Son, and has given Him all things."
 Jacob and Joseph are a type and a picture of this greater relationship.
+It is these incidences from the past, in which Joseph conducted himself wisely and in the interests of doing what was right, and thinking lovingly of what his father would have him to do, that endeared him so much to Jacob.